Asset Policies | PRA Pathfinder

 The BeyondTrust Home page displays.

-2. From the main menu, click Privileged Remote Access > Jump.
+2. From the main menu, click Privileged Remote Access > Asset Management.

-The Jump page opens and the Jump Clients tab displays by default.
+The Asset Management page opens and the Jump Clients tab displays by default.

-An image of the Jump Policies configuration page in a Privileged Remote Access system.
-It includes sections for managing jump policies, email notification templates, email approval templates, and ticket system settings
+An image of the Asset Policies configuration page in a Privileged Remote Access system.
+It includes sections for managing Asset Policies, email notification templates, email approval templates, and ticket system settings

-1. Left menu: Easy access to all pages in Privilege Remote Access, including Status, Consoles & Downloads, My Account, Configuration, Jump, Vault, Console Settings, Users & Security, Reports, Management, and Appliance pages.
+1. Left menu: Easy access to all pages in Privilege Remote Access, including Status, Consoles & Downloads, My Account, Configuration, Asset Management, Vault, Console Settings, Users & Security, Reports, Management, and Appliance pages.

 2. Status: Opens the Status page.